-Yosemite’s bastion of soaring stone ramparts, roaring waterfalls and ancient Sequoia groves inspired early conservationists to protect its wonders for all time.
+Yosemite’s soaring stone ramparts, roaring waterfalls and ancient sequoia groves inspired early conservationists to protect its wonders for all time.
 In 1864, President Abraham Lincoln signed the Yosemite Land Grant, the first national act to set aside an American landscape for preservation and public enjoyment.
 In 1901, the Sierra Club’s first group outing was a journey through Yosemite, hiking from the valley floor, surrounded by granite cathedrals, to Tuolumne Meadows.
-The club was integral in lobbying for the protection of these grand landscapes in a national park.
+The club was integral in lobbying for the protection of these grand landscapes within a national park.
 Experience Yosemite’s enduring marvels as we retrace that early journey and more, viewing the edifice of Half Dome and the 3,000-foot wall of El Capitan, flower-strewn alpine heights, and the Merced River coursing across the valley floor, inspiring so many painters.
 In the Mariposa Grove, stand among the largest trees on Earth.
-Our Expedition Leaders also reveals favorite hidden spots most visitors miss.
+Our Expedition Leaders also reveal favorite hidden spots most visitors miss.

 A Richer Encounter with YosemiteIn our small group, with flexibility to rise early, linger later and tap our naturalist guides' insider knowledge, you'll have a more meaningful experience

-Stay in Coveted Park LodgingsIt can be next to impossible to get Yosemite's most in-demand hotels on your own—count on us to stay at the historic Ahwahnee and Tenaya Lodge
+Stay in Coveted Park LodgingsIt can be next to impossible to get Yosemite's most in-demand hotels on your own—count on us to stay at the historic Ahwahnee Hotel and Tenaya Lodge

 See the Eastern Sierra, TooFew tours cross Tioga Pass, but we stay on the east side of the Sierra to watch the sunrise over Mono Lake, followed by a morning canoe ride

 Yosemite is one of America’s best-known and best-loved national parks.
 As such, it sees more than 4 million visitors per year—which is precisely why you should visit the park with us.
 Let us handle the logistics, and tap our deep local knowledge to achieve a richer, easier and less commercialized experience of this legendary terrain.